davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

 ###Coinbase is Convenient

 I can buy bitcoin 24/7/365 through Coinbase.
 I can be laying on my bed in my pajamas and get bitcoin, or I can be out on a beach in the Dominican Republic and get bitcoins from my iPhone.

+### The Downside of Convenience

+Coinbase makes bitcoin easy for non-technical people, just like gmail makes email easy for people.

+This comes at a cost.
+To do this they must maintain control of your bitcoin.

+They can freeze / suspend / confiscate your funds.
+They are subject to Anti Money Laundering Laws and Know Your Customer regulations.

+I've read about accounts being suspended with no warning given.
+Personally I've received an email letting me know about my violations of their policy including the corrective actions.
+I expect this won't concern many people (my warning was for using localbitcoins).

+To maintain full control of your bitcoins after purchase you can use a service like [Blockchain.info](https://blockchain.info/) to maintain most of the conveniences and maintain all of the control.
+In fact I show how to download and install the Blockchain.info wallet in the section on localbitcoins.

 ### How to do it